Subair-Ahamed/Golang-Training/README.md

     Constant should use all capital letters and use underscore _ to separate words.
 Eg. INT_MAX If variable type is bool, its name should start with Has, Is, Can or Allow, etc.
     Avoid cryptic abbreviations.
 Eg: usrAge := 25

+REST-URLS:

+    -> Singleton and Collection Resources:

+        A resource can be a singleton or a collection.
+        For example, “customers” is a collection resource and “customer” is a singleton resource (in a banking domain).
+        We can identify “customers” collection resource using the URI “/customers“.
+We can identify a single “customer” resource using the URI “/customers/{customerId}“.

+                    /customers			//is a collection resource

+                    /customers/{id}		// is a singleton resource

+    -> Collection and Sub-collection Resources

+    A resource may contain sub-collection resources also.
+    For example, sub-collection resource “accounts” of a particular “customer” can be identified using the URN “/customers/{customerId}/accounts” (in a banking domain).
+    Similarly, a singleton resource “account” inside the sub-collection resource “accounts” can be identified as follows: “/customers/{customerId}/accounts/{accountId}“.

+                    /customers						//is a collection resource

+                    /customers/{id}/accounts		// is a sub-collection resource